SaltyGoo/saltygoo.github.io/pages/BaldurHex/27-Lake.md

  ---

-<span class="blacktitle"> Feature A - Bear River Mouth</span>
+<span class="blacktitle"> Feature A - Fisherman's Lake</span>

-The salmon-rich waters of the Bear River end end their course here after cascading down from the Cloud Peaks.
-The pebble beaches that form the mouth of the river are the only location between Amn and Baldur's Gate where access to the Sea of Swords is not complicated by jagged cliffs.
+This big lakes is fed by the river that goes through the mining town of Nashkel.
+For this reason, many locals like Chelan and Torlo come here to fish.

 ---

-<span class="blacktitle"> Feature B - Archaeological Site</span>
+<span class="blacktitle"> Feature B - Abandoned Lodge</span>

 The scholar Charleston Nib has set up camp here to dig up a very ancient shrine believed to be to Kozah, an ancient god of destruction.
 Tension is high among the diggers as rumours of an ancient curse falling upon them are starting to take hold.